-TPP Note: This is a Guest Post by Mouse.
+TPP Note: This is a Guest Post by Mouse (This site has now since shut down).
 Mouse, who you can follow on twitter, is a self-described husband (to a doctor), father, engineer, and finance blogger.
 He spends a lot of time building these awesome money models to predict the chances people have at successfully reaching their goals.
 Today, we will see Mouse’s money model for my plan: The Physician Philosopher Plan.
 Hopefully, we will be able to answer the pen-ultimate question: Will I be able to retire early?

 For clarification, I make a few intermittent comments noted as [TPP].

 Take it away, Mouse!